Exploring Savannah's Haunts

 A number of stories exist to explain why Kehoe House might be haunted.
 The most obvious explanation is that its longest-running 20th-century tenant was a funeral home, although another theory is that two of William Kehoe's 10 children, a pair of twins, died one day while playing a little bit too close to the fireplace.

 In spite of this eerie reputation, Kehoe House remains among the most popular hotels in Savannah, haunted and otherwise.
 Perhaps travelers to Savannah are willing to deal with some crippling fear in order to have an "authentic" experience.

 It won't come as a shock to discover that some of the most haunted places in Savannah are cemeteries.
-The amazing thing about Bonaventure Cemetery, for one, is the number of famous Southerners buried in this riverside resting place, from Conrad Aiken to southern songwriter Johnny Mercer.
+An amazing thing about Bonaventure Cemetery is the number of famous Southerners buried in this riverside resting place, from Conrad Aiken to southern songwriter Johnny Mercer.

-Hamilton Turner Inn began as a family home in the late 18th, for Savannah local Samuel Pugh Hamilton.
+Hamilton-Turner Inn began as a family home in the late 18th century, for Savannah local Samuel Pugh Hamilton.
 Its second name comes from its sale to a man named Dr. Francis Turner, who bought the property at Mr. Hamilton's estate sale.

 The inn has been haunted for almost as long as it has existed.
 Samuel Hamilton's children reportedly mentioned having seen ghosts to their parents shortly after the house was completed.
 The parents didn't believe them, but while the Hamiltons' spirits seem to have departed the house after they lived and died there, the original specters remain.